1. Home

 A group of people sitting down using their mobile phones

-Your phone data allows you to access the internet - which includes your Instagram, TikTok and Spotify - without having to be connected to a Wi-Fi.
+Your phone data allows you to access the internet - which includes your Instagram, TikTok and Spotify - without having to be connected to Wi-Fi.

 Your mobile network provider should automatically switch you to Wi-Fi if a nearby network is available.
 But if there's no network available, this is where phone data plays a role.
 This means as long as you have signal, you can be connected anywhere you go.